The Options tab of the Project Options dialog

 This tab of the Project Options dialog enables you to specify the output path and related options for generated outputs for the project.
 You can also specify various netlisting options and the Net Identifier Scope.

-This is one of multiple tabs available when configuring the options for a project accessed from within the Options for Project dialog.
+This is one of multiple tabs available when configuring the options for a project accessed from within the Project Options dialog.
 To access this dialog:

 - Click Project » Project Options in the Schematic or PCB Editor.

 - Right-click on the Project entry on the Projects panel then click Project Options from the context menu.

 - Output Path - the default output path for generation of output files from the current design project (*.PrjPcb).

 - ECO Log Path - the default output path for ECO log files.

 - Schematic Template Location - use this field to specify a directory in which to source schematic template files (*.SchDot, *.SchDoc) for the project.

 - Open outputs after compile - enable to open files that were generated after compiling the design project.